 Twice-exceptional students often have strong interests and passions that make them well suited for advanced work.
 The Young Expert Program invites students in grades 10-12 to dive deeply into a chosen subject area, developing a substantial fund of knowledge and valuable real-world skills that could provide pathways to continued work in higher education and/or future careers.

 Under close guidance from faculty coaches and mentors, students design their own courses of study, maturing into self-driven learners as they absorb complex and expansive information, identify and solve problems, and poise themselves to make original contributions to their fields of interest.
 The scope of all badge work must involve explicit interdisciplinary awareness, resulting in a thorough, expert-level coverage of the topic and/or area of exploration.

-Our electives acquaint students with fields such as art, drama, film, debate, creative writing, computer programming and many others.
-Bridges does not consider electives as “extra” or “add-on” courses, but as vital learning experiences that complement the high school program as a whole.
-Electives provide a setting in which students’ interests drive content mastery, skill-building, and creative production.
-Sometimes an elective is an area of talent as well as interest and can guide college and career decisions.
+Our talent development opportunities acquaint students with fields such as art, drama, film, debate, creative writing, computer programming and many others.
+Bridges does not consider talent development opportunities as “extra” or “add-on” courses, but as vital learning experiences that complement the high school program as a whole.
+Talent development opportunities provide a setting in which students’ interests drive content mastery, skill-building, and creative production.
+Sometimes a talent development opportunities is an area of talent as well as interest and can guide college and career decisions.
 Students who demonstrate particular talent in an area can pursue a customized talent development plan with a faculty mentor.